oboril/SIL_system_simulation/readme.md

 This class holds information about all elements for efficient calculation of probabilities.

 Next, specify types of elements.
-In our case we have two distinct element types, sensor and valve.
+In our case we have two distinct element types, `sensor` and `valve`.
 We also need to provide values for all parameters such as failure rates etc.

 ```
 var sensor = system.add_element_type(new ElementType(